 Polarization and Hysteresis Loop

-and a peripheral electric field is given, then we can see that the polarization will be always directly proportional to the applied field which is represented in figure 2.
+First, we take a dielectric material, and a peripheral electric field is given.
+We can see that the polarization will always be directly proportional to the applied field, represented in figure 2.

-Next; when we polarise a paraelectric material, we get a non linear polarization.
-However it is a function of field as shown in figure 3.
+Next, when we polarise a paraelectric material, we get a nonlinear polarization.
+However, it is a function of the field, as shown in figure 3.

-Thus, we can say that, the polarization will depend on the present as well as the previous condition of electric field.
+Thus, we can say that the polarization will depend on the present and the previous condition of the electric field.
 The hysteresis loop is obtained as in figure 4.

 ε → Dielectric constant

 ε∞ → ε at temperature, T >> TC